-I also own two of Keurig’s other coffee makers – namely the Keurig K Duo and the Keurig K Supreme Plus, so I can directly compare them to these two machines.
+I have owned the machine for a year.
+I also own two of Keurig’s other coffee makers, namely the Keurig K Duo and Keurig K Supreme Plus, so I can directly compare them to these two machines.

 Let’s get started.

-Should I Buy the Keurig Mini Plus (Quick Verdict)?
+Should I Buy the Keurig Mini Plus?